Ubuntu Touch: Commercially available devices

 The first smartphone with Ubuntu Touch preinstalled was the BQ Aquaris E4.5 Ubuntu Edition in February 2015 and it was sold only in the European Union.
 Three months after, in May 2015, the Meizu MX4 Ubuntu Edition went on sale in China, becoming the second Ubuntu phone.
 On 9 June 2015, launched another device running Ubuntu Touch, the Aquaris E5 Ubuntu Edition.
 The first tablet released was the Aquaris M10 Ubuntu Edition; it was announced on 5 February 2016 and made publicly available two months later.
 In April 2016, the same month as the Aquaris M10, the Meizu PRO 5 Ubuntu Edition was released.
 During this time period, BQ was also working on the first 'Convergent' Ubuntu Phone and the planned launch date was initially 2015 then pushed back to 2016.

 In 2018, Purism and the UBports Foundation began collaborating on making Ubuntu Touch available for the Librem 5.
 The PinePhone from Pine64 was made available for preorder on 15 November 2019 with support for Ubuntu Touch along with many other FOSS mobile operating systems.
 With the release of OTA-15 in December 2020, Ubuntu Touch began supporting the FX Technology Ltd. F(x)tec Pro1 (2019) and Pro1 X (2022) phones.
-The Volla Phone from Hallo Welt Systeme UG launched with official support for Ubuntu Touch in December 2020 as well.
+The Volla Phone from Hallo Welt Systeme UG launched with official support for Ubuntu Touch in December 2020 as well (identical with Siemens GigaSet GX290).

+Ubuntu Touch also supports Pine64 devices, such as the PinePhone, Pinephone Pro, and PineTab/PineTab 2 devices.